special-snowflake/vehicle-rental/README.md

 # Vehicle Rental
 #Repo for vehicle rental.

-Use this program to get an API JSON from a vehicle rental bussiness locally.
+Use this program to get an API JSON from a vehicle rental bussiness.

 All program/package needed to run this: